GondaF98/mcule/README.md

-Clone this git repository to you computer.
+Clone this git repository to your computer.
 The repository contains the skeleton of a Django 1.11.7 project called "mol" using Python2.
 We created some files already (`mol/models.py`, `mol/admin.py`, `mol/management/commands/load_compounds.py`), you have to write the missing parts only.
 Feel free to create new files / modify settings if you think it's needed but we believe everything is already there for you.
 You can just use sqlite for the database.

 You can find a file called `data.smi` in the root directory.
 Every line in the data file is a so called "SMILES string" and it describes a "compound".
 A compound can be a multicomponent one.
-The componens are separated with dots and the components themselves are compounds as well.
+The components are separated with dots and the components themselves are compounds as well.
 Let's call the number of occurences of a component inside a compound "multiplicity".

 Some examples: